Skip to main content

 Wondering what happens to you or a loved one’s TFSA when you pass away 😢?
 The types of beneficiaries for TFSA purposes are:

-• survivor (spouse or common-law partner of the TFSA holder) who has been designated as a successor holder
+• a survivor (spouse or common-law partner of the TFSA holder) who has been designated as a successor holder

-• Designated beneficiaries (for example, a survivor who has not been named as a successor holder), former spouses or common-law partners, children, a designated subsequent survivor holder who is the new spouse or common-law partner of the successor holder, and qualified donees
+• designated beneficiaries (for example, a survivor who has not been named as a successor holder), former spouses or common-law partners, children, a designated subsequent survivor holder who is the new spouse or common-law partner of the successor holder, and qualified donees

 Determining the type of beneficiary can be affected by:

-• Designations that may have been made in the deceased holder’s TFSA contract
+• designations that may have been made in the deceased holder’s TFSA contract

-• The provisions of the deceased holder’s will, if there is one
+• the provisions of the deceased holder’s will, if there is one

-• Provincial or territorial succession legislation
+• provincial or territorial succession legislation

-Buried (oof, we swear we didn’t mean that as a pun) in the boilerplate of the TFSA application form is the section where one names a beneficiary.
+Deep within the boilerplate of the TFSA application form is the section where one names a beneficiary.
 You can name an individual as a beneficiary for an account right on the application form.
 However, it’s also possible to name your estate as the beneficiary and leave it to your will to say which account assets go to whom.
 While anyone can be designated as a beneficiary, only a spouse or common-law partner can be designated as a successor holder.

 Open an account for your saving goals